 The first step is to develop a better understanding of how clinging to desires creates suffering.

-Let’s take as an example a very common desire: money or possessions.
+Let’s take as an example a very common desire: money / possessions.

 - The moment we strongly take on this desire inside ourselves, we immediately resign ourselves to a condition of unahappiness in the present moment.
-We believe that once we have X, then we have the right to be happy.
-We are telling ourselves that now we can’t be happy right now.
+We believe that once we have X (whatever that is for you), then we have the right to be happy.
+We are telling ourselves a story: that we can’t be happy until then.

 - If we don’t take any steps to fulfill that desire, but keep it inside of us, we experience frustration and dissatisfaction.